 Links to ACC Women's Basketball Legends coverage

-Collins has researched and developed an innovative critical pedagogy, praxis and theory called Active Centralized Empowerment (A.C.E.) over the last 14 years and finds that it allows the voices, talents and skills of each student and professor to be optimized in collaborative settings.
+Over the past 16 years, Collins researched and developed an award-winning innovative critical pedagogy, praxis and theory of Inclusion called Active Centralized Empowerment (A.C.E.).
+Learning and working within an A.C.E. designed space allows the voices, talents and skills of each student and professor to be optimized in collaborative settings.
 She calls it, “teaching without borders,” where no one is left behind or in the margins and each student has an equal opportunity to excel no matter who they are, their skill level, or where they are from.
-You can read what other students are saying about the Active Centralized Empowerment experience by reading their reflections on the class’ blog website called Off the Shelf and Online or visit the site HearMyVoiceOnline.com or Digital News Illinois to see results of demarginalization in the classroom.
+You can read what other students are saying about the Active Centralized Empowerment experience by reading their reflections on the Teaching Without Borders website and see the results of de-marginalization in the classroom.
 This website works in partnership with her latest book publication, Teaching without Borders: Creating Equity and Inclusion through Active Centralized Empowerment.
-She also believes in preparing students to lead in a diverse world, so effective Transformational leadership development and effective communication and collaboration skills are central to her teaching.
+She also believes in preparing students to lead in a diverse, multicultural world, so effective Transformational leadership development and effective communication and collaboration skills are central to her teaching.
 A.C.E. can also be beneficial in any working environment to reach optimal performance and results, facilitate Inclusion, Diversity and Equity, communities that are underprivileged and marginalized, and corporations that require enhanced leadership skills and better performance by way of ROIs.

 Her creative endeavors and research have also been nationally and internationally recognized.
-Her latest publications include, 250 Years and Still a Slave: Breaking Free with Active Centralized Empowerment, a Critical Cultural perspective book on race relations from a social-psychological platform that helps readers understand how we each play a role in race relations.
-Prominent race educator, Jane Elliott, calls “a Great read!, and this should be required reading for every teacher in the classroom, especially those studying to be educators”.
-She produced an international award-winning television broadcast program and web-series called A Taste of Gullah that airs regionally and annually on PBS WEIU reaching up to 10 million viewers and won Best Documentary at the International Garifuna Film Festival in Venice, California, a published article on leadership development titled, “Leadership Development in College Newsroom Labs: It’s Transactional,” in Journalism & Mass Communication Educator, and a book chapter on image portrayals in prime-time commercials titled, "Representations of Race/Ethnicity, Gender, Class, and Power in 1,084 Prime-time TV Commercials from 2005," in the book release of the edited collection Feminist Interpretations of Advertising: What’s the Big Idea?, second edition, contracted with Lexington Press.
+Her book, 250 Years and Still a Slave: Breaking Free with Active Centralized Empowerment, a Critical Cultural perspective book on race relations from a social-psychological platform that helps readers understand how we each play a role in race relations.
+Prominent race educator, Jane Elliott, calls her publication “a Great read!, and should be required reading for every teacher in the classroom, especially those studying to be educators”.
+She produced an international award-winning television broadcast program and web-series called A Taste of Gullah that airs regionally and annually on PBS WEIU reaching up to 10 million viewers and won Best Documentary at the International Garifuna Film Festival in Venice, California.
+She has also published an article on leadership development in a top journal titled, “Leadership Development in College Newsroom Labs: It’s Transactional,” in Journalism & Mass Communication Educator, and a book chapter on image portrayals in prime-time commercials titled, "Representations of Race/Ethnicity, Gender, Class, and Power in 1,084 Prime-time TV Commercials from 2005," in the book release of the edited collection Feminist Interpretations of Advertising: What’s the Big Idea?, second edition, published by Lexington Press.
 Book 1, Feminists, Feminisms, and Advertising: Some Restrictions Apply has already been released.
-She also completed a comprehensive, unique, autoethnography series called, “Journey to My Mother’s Land: Extending the Gate’s Effect into Africa,” that chronicles her immersion-trip back to her maternal ancestral land of Sierra Leone, West Africa and the Mende tribe that was picked up by the Nigerian Television Authority, the largest broadcast network in Africa with a audience penetration into the U.S. , U.K., Canada and all of Africa.
-Collins also hosts a radio/podcast program called "Theoretical Tea and Company," and freelances as a Motivational Speaker, Life Coach, national and international Media Consultant and various Media roles.
-She is actively writing a book under contract with Cognella Publishing called, Active Centralized Empowerment, Teaching without Borders to share her pedagogy with other professors and teachers who want to create learning spaces of inclusion and Empowerment.

-Collins has a passion for empowering people to reach their optimal potential and “calling” in life.
+She has a passion for empowering people to reach their optimal potential and “calling” in life.
 She believes that each individual has a special gift to give to the world and her goal is to assist in finding and developing this gift and making the inside and outside of the classroom, and the world in general, a kinder, safer, more equitable place to thrive and achieve your positive dreams and goals-whatever they may be.
 Collins' background as a “military brat” heightened and developed her belief in diversity, leadership and adaptability, since she moved almost every year and a half until the age of 13 and lived among diverse people and voices..
 She was born in Oklahoma, but weeks later, she moved to Germany (1 of 2 stints) and so on.
 Despite living in various states, she considers herself an East Coast native of Virginia where she spends as much time as she can fishing, camping, kayaking, eating plenty of seafood and working on one of her ongoing novels and communication poetry.
-She loves to play chess, camp, ride horses, cook great meals from scratch, listen to great music-especially classical, write poetry and short novels of love, play the guitar and read non-fiction books.
+She loves to play chess, camp, ride horses, cook great meals from scratch for guests, listen to great music-especially classical, write poetry and short novels of love, play the guitar and read non-fiction books.